jonathanstowe/Lumberjack-Dispatcher-Syslog/README.md

 ## License and copyright

 This is free software.
-Please see the LICENSE file in the repository.
+Please see the LICENCE file in the repository.

 	© Jonathan Stowe, 2016